 - Dynamic academic and clinical support from diverse critical social justice educators

-Claremont Fellows pursue an MA in Education and a single-subject or special education California Preliminary Teaching Credential:
+Claremont Fellows pursue an MA in Education and a single subject, multiple subject, or special education California Preliminary Teaching Credential:

-- Single Subject Math, Science, English, Social Sciences, Spanish
+- Multiple Subject and Single Subject Math, Science, English, Social Sciences, Spanish

 Timeline For 2022-2023 Cohort